marcus-crane/utf9k/content/debug/typography.md

 This is a paragraph with some ~**bold strikethrough**~ text.

+This is a pagagraph with some `inline code` text.

 ### HTML Tags

 This is a paragraph with some <sub>subscript</sub> text.